oneapi-src/oneDNN/doc/programming_model/attributes.md

 ## Attribute Related Error Handling
 @anchor dev_guide_attributes_error_handling

-Unfortunately, the attribute extension API allows specifying properties that the library currently doesn't support.
-Since the attributes are created separately from the corresponding primitive descriptor, users can successfully set attributes in whatever configuration they want.
-However, when they try to create a primitive descriptor with the attribute it might appear that neither implementation supports such a configuration.
-In this case a user will get
+Because the attributes are created separately from the corresponding primitive descriptor, consistency checks are delayed.
+Users can successfully set attributes in whatever configuration they want.
+However, when they try to create a primitive descriptor with the attributes they set, it might happen that there is no primitive implementation that supports such a configuration.
-#dnnl_unimplemented in the case of the C API or a corresponding
- @ref dnnl::error object as an exception in the case of the C++ API.
+In this case, the library will return #dnnl_unimplemented in the case of the C API or throw a corresponding @ref dnnl::error exception in the case of the C++ API.
 Unfortunately, the library doesn't currently provide any hints about what exactly is going wrong in this case.
 The corresponding section of the documentation simply documents the primitives' capabilities.

-@warning
-    Error handling of attributes might be complicated and obscure.